-For example, you can grow your own wheatgrass and give it to your dog.
-Wheatgrass offers many health benefits, such as aiding digestion and improving bad breath.
+For example, you can grow your own wheatgrass or cat grass.
+Dogs absolutely love them.
+Wheatgrass in particular offers many health benefits, such as aiding digestion and improving bad breath.
 Wheatgrass is also an excellent source of minerals and vitamins.

 2. Examine Your Dog’s Diet